Tony Barrell celebrates one of David Bowie’s finest songs of the 21st century, ‘Everyone Says Hi’

 Bowie began having melancholic thoughts about people he’d known who had died, including his father, Haywood Stenton Jones

 But the writer of the lyric had more profound intentions.
 Before performing ‘ESH’ live in a BBC studio in June 2002, Bowie recalled that he had worked on the Heathen album “on the top of a mountain” – at Allaire Studio in the leafy and atmospheric Catskills in New York state – and that in that isolated place he began having melancholic thoughts about people he’d known who had died, including his father.
-Haywood Stenton Jones had lived long enough to see his son David have a hit with ‘Space Oddity’ in the moon-landing summer of 1969, but had succumbed to pneumonia at the age of 56 in August, when 22-year-old Bowie was in the process of recording his first, self-titled album at London’s Trident Studios.
+Haywood Stenton Jones had lived long enough to see his son David release the single ‘Space Oddity’ in the moon-landing summer of 1969, but had succumbed to pneumonia at the age of 56 in August, when 22-year-old Bowie was in the process of recording his first, self-titled album at London’s Trident Studios.

 The singer explained at that BBC performance that the song was “not specifically about my father”, but also about “many friends” who had departed this world.
 He said that at these sad times he had found it hard to banish the idea that “they had gone away on some kind of extended holiday”.
 His mind had played “an infantile kind of trick” and told him they would return at some point.
 He remarked that ‘ESH’ had been released as a single by “pure coincidence” on the 25th anniversary of the passing of Marc Bolan, who had been Bowie’s friend in the 1960s London mod scene before they both discovered glam rock.
 While writing the song, Bowie might also have been thinking about his schizophrenic half-brother Terry, who had committed suicide in 1985.
 Another key bereavement was the death in 1993 of his great collaborator Mick Ronson, who had not only brought his searing rock guitar to Bowie’s sound but had created fabulous orchestral arrangements for songs such as ‘Life on Mars’.
 And in 2001, in the middle of recording Heathen, Bowie lost his octogenarian mother, Peggy.